 (ii)– one or more exact uniform resource locators and, where necessary, additional information enabling the provider of intermediary services to identify and locate identification of the illegal content concerned, such as one or more exact uniform resource locators (URL);

 (iii)– information about redress available to the provider of the service and to the recipient of the service who provided the content;

+(iv) a declaration whether the order may be shared with the affected recipient of the service, and in case that not, a statement that the hosting provider may share with the recipient of the service instead;

 (b) the territorial scope of the order, on the basis of the applicable rules of Union and national law, including the Charter, and, where relevant, general principles of international law, does not exceed what is strictly necessary to achieve its objective;

-(c) the order is drafted transmitted in the language declared by the provider pursuant to Article 10(3) or in another official language of the Union, bilaterally agreed by the authority issuing the order and the provider, and is sent to the electronic point of contact, appointed established by the provider, in accordance with Article 10.
+(c) the order is drafted transmitted in the language declared by the provider pursuant to Article 10(3) or in another official language of the Union, bilaterally agreed by the authority issuing the order and the provider, and is sent to the electronic point of contact, appointed established by the provider, in accordance with Article 10;

+(d) the order is directed to the actor that has direct control of specific items of illegal content and has the technical and operational ability to act against them.

-3. After receiving the order from the competent authority, tThe Digital Services Coordinator from the Member State of the judicial or administrative authority issuing the order shall, without undue delay, transmit a copy of the orders referred to in paragraph 1 to all other Digital Services Coordinators through the system established in accordance with Article 67.
+3. The judicial or administrative authority issuing the order shall, without delay, transmit a copy of the orders referred to in paragraph 1 to the Digital Services Coordinator of its Member State. his Digital Services Coordinator shall, without undue delay, transmit a copy of the orders referred to in paragraph 1 to all other Digital Services Coordinators through the system established in accordance with Article 67.

 3a.
 Without prejudice to national criminal procedural law in conformity with Union law, providers of intermediary services shall inform the recipient of the service who provided the content, at the latest at the time of the removal or disabling of access, of the order received and the effect given to it.
 Such information to the recipient of the service shall, at least, include the statement of reasons and the redress possibilities, as included in the order pursuant to point a of paragraph 2, and the territorial scope of the order.